Zhiyuan-GG/zhiyuanwang.github.io/_pages/about.md

 - Workshop on Large Language Models and Generative AI for Health at AAAI (GenAI4Health@AAAI), 2025
 - Survey Track for International Joint Conference on Artificial Intelligence (IJCAL), 2025
 - Annual Meeting of the Association for Computational Linguistics (ACL), 2025
+- Conference on Empirical Methods in Natural Language Processing (EMNLP), 2025

 **Journal Reviewer:**
 - Neural Networks (NN)